 Clara Barton National Historic Site

-Currently closed for construction, the Clara Barton National Historic Site in Glen Echo was established in 1974 to honor the life and work of Clara Barton, the founder of the American Red Cross famed for her medical care and service to soldiers in the Civil War.
+Available for prescheduled tours, the Clara Barton National Historic Site in Glen Echo was established in 1974 to honor the life and work of Clara Barton, the founder of the American Red Cross famed for her medical care and service to soldiers in the Civil War.
 Notably, it is the first national historic site dedicated to the accomplishments of a woman.
 It includes nine acres of land and Barton’s own 38-room residence, which served as an early headquarters of the American Red Cross and where Barton spent the last 15 years of her life.

 Many believe that Clara Barton has never left her Glen Echo residence.
 Visitors have reported seeing her apparition wandering the halls and rooms wearing a green dress.
 Though with all the good she did while she was alive, there shouldn’t be much to worry about if you happen to encounter her ghost.